Data Validation

 If you see an unexpected attribute value, such as a Job Name that should have updated from Developer I to Developer II but didn't, the most common cause is the data load.
 We recommend that most organizations send data to Visier every day and that the data is a monthly or weekly granularity.
 For more information about the frequency and granularity of data loads, see Frequency, Granularity, and Rolling Periods As They Relate to Your Data Extracts.
 You can also watch the video "Frequency, Granularity, and Rolling Periods" in Visier Organization Self-Serve Data Discovery.

 An unexpected attribute value could also be caused by the override behavior in your mappings.
 Visier always takes the latest file, meaning that during the month, you may see daily changes to your data.
 At the end of the month, the last file of the month is taken and the previous daily files are ignored.
 You would not be able to see daily changes when looking back at the completed month.
-For more information about override behavior, see Override behavior.
+For more information about override behavior, see Add a Mapping.

 If loading snapshot data, Visier groups dates together in the granularity that you send data in, such as weeks or months, and considers the events as occurring on the same day.
 Additionally, Visier always takes the latest file.
 This means that you won't necessarily see an event on the exact date that it happened.
 For example, let's say an employee's Direct Manager changed on January 16.
 Snapshot data records that event change as true on January 31 (the last file of January).
 Snapshot data is useful to correct data in the past, however, it is less accurate, and may cause you to see unexpected attribute values in Visier.